 Research studies show that people identify certain occupations or careers with people who are singularly brilliant.
 Data reveals that these same fields have a much lower percentage of females than the general population.

 Society needs all the problem-solvers we can muster.
-Losing almost half of our cleverest minds due to stereotypes of who can accomplish what leaves us all short.
+Losing almost half of our cleverest minds due to stereotypes leaves us all short.
 We need to inspire today’s young women by providing them with examples of brilliant women.
 These role models, which our girls may not otherwise ever hear about, will show them what great things they can accomplish by not hiding their smarts.

 Our girls need to hear that we need them to embrace their brilliance.